PalisadoesFoundation/pattoo-web/docs/contributing.rst

 #.
 Run ``make setup`` to install dependencies to virtualenv (information about virtualenv found further below in this doc)
 #.
 Add the original project as a remote (git remote add upstream https://github.com/PalisadoesFoundation/pattoo-web, check with: git remote -v)
 #.
 Create a topic branch for your change (git checkout -b ``BranchName``\ )
-#. you may create additional branches if modifying multiple parts of the code
+#.
+You may create additional branches if modifying multiple parts of the code
 #.
 Write code and Commit your changes locally.
 Example proper git commit message below:

 .. code-block::